oss-for-surgtech/workshop-hamlyn2024/posters/README.md

 * Conclusions
 * (Acknowledgments)
 * References

+## Zenodo DOI's for accepted poster
+We have decided not to include proceedings this time to make the submission process easier and more accessible for everyone using our GitHub repository.
+We plan to request Zenodo DOIs for accepted posters, providing authors with a formal citation option of their work.

 ## Poster submission
 Please submit your poster proposals by creating a [new issue](https://github.com/oss-for-surgtech/workshop-hamlyn2024/issues/new/choose) with the title of your poster, using poster submssions option ([Get started] button).